Natural resources of Azerbaijan: Types of mining resources

-The main productive oil and gas producing layers are in Absheron, Shamakhi-Gobustan, Down-Kur and Baku archipelagi regions.
-The thickness of total layers consisting of sand, sandstone and mud reaches 4,000 meters (even more in some places).

-Fields with productive layers (Balakhani-Sabunchu-Ramana, Surakhani-Garachukhur-Zykh, Gala, Bibiheybat, Neft Dashlari, Puta, May 28, Lokbatan-Binagadi, Sangachal-Deniz-Duvanny-Deniz-Bulla, Bulla-Deniz etc.) is horizontal and anticlinal structured.
-The largest oil and gas condensate fields are located in the Absheron, Baku archipelagi and the Lower Kuryani regions.

-Many shale and coal manifestations have been discovered in the Maykop-Absheron old sediments in the Republic.
+Around 1.2 billion tons of oil (25% from offshore oilfields) was produced in Azerbaijan until 1985.

 The Burning Mountain (Yanar dag)

 The burning mountain is an unknown origin historical monument located in the Absheron Peninsula, near Baku, on the coast of the Caspian Sea, in the village of Mahammedi, occurred as a result of the released natural gas at the foot of the mountain.

 The location is 27 km away from the city center of Baku, and about 2 km away from the village center, on the left side of the Mahammedi-Digah highway.

-The flame in this area has been resulted from the burning of natural gas flowing to the surface from the underground oil and gas storing layers through cracks that was caused by volcanic-tectonic movements and processes.
-Sometimes, the height of flame reaches 10–15 meters.
+The flame in this area resulted from the burning of natural gas flowing to the surface from the underground oil and gas-storing layers through cracks that was caused by volcanic-tectonic movements and processes.
+Sometimes, the height of the flame reaches 10–15 meters.

 By the Decree of the Azerbaijani President dated May 2, 2007, the territory of the "Burning Mountain" was declared to be state-cultural and nature preservation.
 The territory of this area is 64.55 hectares.
-This area includes the ‘’Gurd yuvasi’’, two cemeteries with age of thousand years and an ancient mosque, Gothursu fount, Ali Stone, Kardashi, Girmaki valley and Yanar dag.
+This area includes the ‘’Gurd yuvasi’’, two cemeteries that are over thousand years old, and an ancient mosque, Gothursu fount, Ali Stone, Kardashi, Girmaki valley and Yanar dag.